African Masks Drawing in Pen and Ink: Limited Prints

 Shop Now

-The proportions come first.
-Then the surface patterns — the geometric fills that cover every plane of the face in deliberate, carefully placed linework.
-Then the headdress.
-And finally, the circular black backdrop with its suggestion of stars — the context that places each mask in something larger than a portrait.
+The proportions come first, because everything else hangs on them.
+Then the surface patterns arrive — the geometric fills that cover every plane of the face in deliberate, carefully placed linework.
+After that comes the headdress, and finally the circular black backdrop with its scatter of stars, the context that lifts each mask out of being a simple portrait and into something larger.

-African masks drawing in this way is a meditative process.
-There is no rushing it.
-The image reveals itself at the pace it decides to reveal itself — and that slow emergence is part of what gives the finished piece its quality of presence.
+Drawing this way is meditative.
+There is no rushing it, and honestly, I have stopped trying.
+The image reveals itself at the pace it decides to reveal itself, and that slow emergence is part of what gives the finished African tribal mask drawing its sense of presence — that feeling that it is looking back at you.

-My African masks drawing collection currently includes several distinct mask forms.
+Right now the collection holds several distinct mask forms.
 The first — African Mask Art Print – Tribal Pen Ink Drawing — features a tall, elongated face crowned with a crystal and feather headdress, strong geometric brows, cylindrical ear plugs, and bold lips, all set against a starry black circle that feels both cosmic and ceremonial.
 The second — African Mask Art Print No. 3 – Tribal Wall Art — presents a broader, more architectural face with wide oval eye sockets and dense crosshatch patterns that give the surface an almost sculptural weight.
-The third — African Mask T-Shirt – Mask Drip White Line Art Tee — translates the tradition onto wearable art: a striking mask face adorned with a spiky sun-ray crown, dripping eyes, a third-eye crystal, and sun and moon earrings rendered in crisp white line art.
+The third — African Mask T-Shirt – Mask Drip White Line Art Tee — carries the tradition onto wearable art: a striking face adorned with a spiky sun-ray crown, dripping eyes, a third-eye crystal, and sun and moon earrings rendered in crisp white line art.

 African Mask Art Print No. 3 - Tribal Wall Art